-Russia adds Navalny, allies to terrorists, extremists list
+Russia adds Navalny and his top allies to list of terrorists

 The move comes just a over a year after Navalny’s arrest, which triggered a wave of the biggest mass protests across the country in years.
 The politician was detained upon his return from Germany, where he spent five months recovering from a nerve agent poisoning he blamed on the Kremlin.
 Russian authorities have denied any involvement.

 Navalny was ordered to serve 2 1/2 years in prison for violating the terms of a suspended sentence stemming from a 2014 fraud conviction.
-In the following months, Navalny’s brother Oleg and many of his top allies also faced criminal charges, and the authorities outlawed his Foundation for Fighting Corruption and a sprawling network of regional offices as extremist, paralyzing their operation.
+In the following months, Navalny’s brother Oleg and many of his top allies also faced criminal charges, and the authorities outlawed his Foundation for Fighting Corruption and a sprawling network of regional offices as extremist, paralyzing their operations.

-The Russian authorities have also ratcheted up pressure on independent media and human rights groups in recent months.
+Russian authorities have also ratcheted up pressure on independent media and human rights groups in recent months.
 Dozens have been labeled as foreign agents — a designation that implies additional government scrutiny and strong pejorative connotations that discredit the recipient.

-Some were declared “undesirable” — a label that outlaws organizations in Russia — or were accused of links to “undesirable” groups, and several were forced to shut down or disband themselves to prevent further prosecution.
+Some were declared “undesirable” — a label that outlaws organizations in Russia — or were accused of links to “undesirable” groups, and several were forced to shut down or disband to prevent further prosecution.

 The authorities on Tuesday also petitioned the court to have Oleg Navalny serve his one-year suspended sentence in prison.
 Last year Oleg, together with his brother’s top allies, was convicted of violating coronavirus regulations over the protests in support of the politician, and handed a one-year suspended sentence.